|

 Verification System.

-Initially the customer logs onto a
+Initially the customer logs onto a secure web

-site in this example is the
+site using SSL.
+The web site in this example is the

 customer’s credit card issuing bank.